 - Submit revisions to all your incoming subscriptions and any professional mailing lists that you may be on.

-- Update your DMC eMail signature format!
-(Lotus Notes Preferences, 'signature' tab)
+- Update your DMC departmental webpage and your Lotus Notes eMail automated signature format!
+(Lotus Notes Preferences, 'signature' tab).

 - Planning a 1st Class delivery large mailing?
 Give it a more professional look (more detail).

 - Effective 1/26/14, the USPS increased the cost of a First Class domestic letter (up to 13 oz) to 49 cents.
 Other rates available at USPS.com (link)

 For your personal postage needs, consider stocking up on Forever Stamps that are purchased at current USPS 1st class rates and can be used at ANY future date - avoiding future postage rate increases.
 Available for purchase on campus at the University Bookstore and Gift Shop!

 Mail Services is committed to providing our customers with efficient and cost effective services while minimizing negative effects to the environment.
 We are dedicated to using eco-friendly products and reducing our environmental impact to SUNY Downstate.
 We invite you to explore the green services, products, and tips detailed on this site.
 Green Tips: